Questions and

 |

-Universal Cryo Gas produces nitrogen and oxygen for industrial gas users under cost-effective, long-term, utility-like onsite gas supply contracts.
+Universal Cryo Gas produces and delivers nitrogen and oxygen for industrial gas users under cost-effective, long-term, utility-like onsite gas supply contracts from UIG-installed on-site production units.
 UCG gas supply arrangements combine UIG equipment supply and installation with ongoing operations and maintenance by Universal Cryo Gas.
-With on-site generation of nitrogen or oxygen, customers not only realize immediate cost savings versus alternative supply arrangements, but will see those savings increase over time. |
+UCG on-site nitrogen and / or oxygen generation customers not only realize immediate cost savings versus alternative supply arrangements, but will see those savings increase as delivered costs for bulk liquid products rise. |

-| How Can Switching to an On-site Nitrogen or Oxygen Gas Supply Save Money? |
+How Can Switching to On-site Produced Nitrogen or Oxygen Gas Supply Save Money? |

-| When you purchase bulk liquid oxygen or
+When you purchase bulk liquid oxygen or

 nitrogen products, you pay the costs associated